Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company needs 24/7 phone email and chat access with a response time of less than 1 hour if a production system has a service interruption Which AWS Support plan meets these requirements at the LOWEST cost?
+### A company needs 24/7 phone email and chat access with a response time of less than 1 hour if a production system has a service interruption.
+Which AWS Support plan meets these requirements at the LOWEST cost?

 - [ ] Basic.
 - [ ] Developer.
-- [ ] Business.
+- [x] Business.
-- [x] Enterprise.
+- [ ] Enterprise.

 **[⬆ Back to Top](#table-of-contents)**